PrincetonUniversity/text_editors_and_IDEs/README.md

 $ nano
 ```

 `nano` is easy to learn and widely available.
+Do not use `nano` if you regularly write code.
+Instead, use a more advanced tool.

 ### vim